The Man-Woman Relationship, Sex, and Marriage

-That’s why it’s not good to be confrontational or speak in anger or with negative emotions.
+That’s why it’s not good to be confrontational or speak in anger.
 That’s why it’s best to speak out either before we reach a point of exasperation or anger, or after we have let it pass, and bravely and honestly express how we feel without accusing the other.
-Much easier said than done, but well worth the effort.
+That's much easier said than done, but well worth the effort.

 On the other hand, it is sometimes better to just hold your tongue, especially if and when you are annoyed that your partner has not lived up to your expectations, and especially when there has been no agreement or understanding of what is expected.
 In such instances, we should think twice, and realize it would not be fair to say anything.

 Perhaps a good marriage for average people is one where each partner is content the majority of time and is happy some of the time, but is also annoyed and even angry at their partner at times.
 How could it be otherwise?
 We are not perfect, and sometimes we are thoughtless and inconsiderate.
 Sometimes we tend to be self-centered, self-absorbed, and even selfish, and we fail to see our partner’s point of view.
 We see only our own.
 That, after all, is our default position, because selfishness is part of our natural survival instinct.
 And that can cause us to simply dismiss and reject our partner, and call it quits.

 However, we can overcome most problems.
-Reason and temperance can keep us grounded in the understanding that we are part of a whole, whether that whole is a pair of lovers, or a family, neighborhood, community, nation, or world.
-That is why our spiritual and religious traditions remind us that it is vain folly to indulge in egotism and selfishness, and that selflessness, generosity and charitable good deeds earn spiritual rewards far greater than material rewards.
+Reason, understanding and temperance can keep us grounded in the fact that we are part of a whole, whether that whole is a pair of lovers, or a family, neighborhood, community, nation, or world.
+That is why our spiritual and religious traditions remind us that it is vain folly to indulge in egotism and selfishness, and that selflessness, generosity, charitable good deeds, compassion, empathy and forgiveness earn spiritual rewards far greater than material rewards.